ConnectALL

 Acquisition in 2007

-Octalica Inc is a privately held semiconductor company with headquarters in the United States and operations based in Israel.
-The company specializes in developing a highly-integrated chipset designed to facilitate high-speed home multimedia networking over existing coaxial cable infrastructure.
-By focusing on this technology, Octalica aims to support the growing digital home entertainment market, providing innovative networking solutions that enhance multimedia experiences in residential settings.
+Octalica Inc is a privately held semiconductor company with operations in Israel and its headquarters in the United States.
+The company specializes in developing integrated chipsets designed for high-speed home multimedia networking, utilizing existing coaxial infrastructure.
+By focusing on this innovative technology, Octalica aims to enhance connectivity and networking capabilities within the growing digital home entertainment market.

 LVL7 Systems